thesignalteam/website/README.md

 5. Run `docker-compose up -d` to start Ghost.
 6. Ghost will be running at `http://localhost:4001`.
 7. Nginx will be running at `http://localhost:4002`.
 This is a static server of files under `styles`.
-8. When you're done, run `docker-compose down -d` to shut down the local server.
+8. When you're done, run `docker-compose down` to shut down the local server.

 #### Running on Windows
 1. Disable Hyper-V.